Aeroluna/LunaCoopMod/README.md

 The Dark Archon skin has been used by Tal'darim (Both as Warchest skins and as a skin in NCO), so instead, the Dark Archon is given a unique Nerazim themed skin.
 As a cool added bonus, using two Signifiers will create a female Dark Archon instead.

 - Added Revelation to Oracle.
+- Buffed Revelation to additionally suppress detection.

 That's their main gimmick, why did they remove it?
-Oracles are still detectors so using this ability is not necessary.
+Revelation has been given an additional effect to suppress detection to help cloaked units.

 - Increased Oracle's Stasis Ward duration from 15 seconds to 30 seconds.